Do Cyclists Shave Their Arms?

 Bandaging

-This is a major reason why you would want to shave your arms as a biker.
-As a biker, you should only expect that you’ll experience crashes and injuries.
+This is a major reason why you would want to shave your arms as a cyclist.
+As a hard-going athlete, you should only expect that you’ll experience crashes and injuries.
 If you ever get injured, you’ll have to tape or bandage the wound so that it heals better and doesn’t lead to more problems.

-However, if you have body hair, it’ll be tough for you to apply to take or bandage on your skin because the process of taking the tape off will become painful.
+However, if you have body hair, it’ll be tough for you to apply tape or bandage to your skin because the process of removing them will be painful.
 In fact, most healthcare professionals recommend shaving your arm before applying bandages.
 However, if it’s a severe injury, then it won’t be possible for them to shave before applying the tape.

 So, it’d be better if you were shaved before the ride, which would make things much simpler and easier.